cdchoy/ppcc/README.md

 ## Abstract

-What if you could execute code in Powerpoint?
+What if you could execute your C code in Powerpoint?

 At Carnegie Mellon's 11th annual SIGBOVIK in 2017, Tom Wildenhain unveiled the [Powerpoint Turing Machine](https://www.andrew.cmu.edu/user/twildenh/PowerPointTM/Paper.pdf) (aka PPTXTM), a Turing Machine that could function entirely in Powerpoint.
 The implications?
 Groundbreaking.
 The usability?
 Lacking.
 To operate the PPTXTM, one needs to write executable punch cards; a technique made obsolete in the **1960s**.